 - The typical tip is $15/day for guides, $10/day for assistant guides and cooks, $7/porter/day for porters.
 This is from the whole group, not per hiker

 - Expect 1 guide per 8 hikers, 1 assistant guide per 3 hikers, and 1 cook per 8 hikers.
 Porters as follows:

 - 3-5 porters per hiker on the 5-day Marangu Route (minimum of 4 porters)

 - 4-5 porters per hiker on a 6 or 7-day trek (minimum of 5 porters)

 - 5-8 porters per hiker on the 8-day Lemosho Route (minimum of 8 porters)

 - Sometimes extra porters are required based on the weight of the luggage.

 - Celebration: You are also welcome to invite your guides back to the Hotel for drinks and/or dinner (on you) as a thank-you in addition to their tip.

-Expectations Tips should not be dependent on whether you summit or not, but rather whether they were professional and had your best interests in mind.
+Expectations Tips should not be dependent on whether you summit or not, but rather whether the staff was professional and had your best interests in mind.

 Mount Kilimanjaro is located three degrees south of the equator in Northeastern Tanzania.
 It is the tallest mountain in Africa and is the highest free-standing mountain in the world.
-Of the famous highest seven peaks in the world, this is the easiest to get to and the easiest to climb.
+It is famous as one of the highest seven peaks in the world, it is the easiest to get to, and the easiest to climb.
 It requires no technical climbing experience, and any moderately fit person can summit the mountain.